bleedx-93/Camus/README.md

 Usage:
 - Run the program alongside with the IP address and port as inputs for example: Camus.exe 192.168.1.1 555

+[Notice] When you trying to test the tool remember to change the mouse cursor otherwise it would be terminated.

  <img src="Image/Antiscan.png" width="500">